 Remote Lecture Presentation

 I deliver lectures via a live-streamed video presentation.
-This is a great option for weaving guilds who would like to hear my lectures as part of their meetings.
+This is a great option for weaving guilds who would like to hear my lectures as part of their meetings and need to save some money on flying a lecturer out for an in-person presentation.
 Lectures are 30-45 minutes long.

 If your guild would like a live Q&A via Skype or FaceTime after the video presentation, that is available for up to 45 minutes of questions and a tour of my studio.
-Live-streamed video will be hosted on Vimeo and I'll provide access information when we arrange a date for your showing.
 I do have alternatives to live-streamed video if your venue does not support streaming.

 Pricing for lectures